encoredev/encore/README.md

 ### Learn more in the docs

-See how to use the Backend SDK in the docs:
+See how to use the Backend Framework in the docs:

 - **Services and APIs:** [Go](https://encore.dev/docs/primitives/services-and-apis) / [TypeScript](https://encore.dev/docs/ts/primitives/services-and-apis)
 - **Databases:** [Go](https://encore.dev/docs/primitives/databases) / [TypeScript](https://encore.dev/docs/ts/primitives/databases)